Hold on! Before we delve into the challenges of measuring the size of the dive industry, let me pose a question to you.

 Challenges & Limitations in Measuring the Size of the Dive Industry

-Measuring the size of each one of the six sectors part of the overall dive industry comes with its own set of unique challenges:
+Measuring the size of each of the six sectors that comprise the overall dive industry comes with its own unique set of challenges.

 Measuring The Size of the Scuba Diving Equipment Market

 If you are preparing a business plan for a dive store, you are interested in how much dive gear is sold through dive stores.
 Typically, it means recreational scuba and snorkeling equipment.
-But if you are a dive gear manufacturer, the “size of the market” includes military sales, which for some manufacturers can be half their sales.
+However, if you are a dive gear manufacturer, the “size of the market” includes military sales, which for some manufacturers can account for half of their total sales.

 In our recently published market analysis of the size of the dive industry, we looked at the recreational scuba diving industry because military and commercial diving are totally different beasts.
 In the rest of this post, “the dive industry” means the recreational scuba diving industry.